meeeeeeeshaa/flyrank-capstone/README.md

 # flyrank-capstone
+Frontend AI Engineering Internship Capstone Project
+# FlyRank Capstone
-Frontend AI Engineering Internship Capstone Project This repository contains my work for the FlyRank Frontend AI Engineering Internship.
+This repository contains my work for the FlyRank Frontend AI Engineering Internship.
+It will be used to complete weekly assignments, explore AI-assisted development workflows, and build modern frontend applications.

 ## Objective